 What is the STAR program’s attendance policy?

 STAR runs daily from Monday through Friday, 8:00am to 4:00pm, and regular attendance for all rotations and classes is required.
 Students are allowed 1 absence throughout the program.
-The STAR Program will not meet on Thursday, July 4th, 2013.

 How much does STAR cost?